-In any event, where any suspicion is recognized / identified by PayBitoPro during transaction monitoring of any customer, the account shall be locked, and the transaction shall be suspended, and as soon as practicable, it shall be escalated with relevant account information and transaction details to the MLRO (Money Laundering Reporting Officer) for prompt review and investigation without undue delay.
-If warranted, the MLRO shall, within the stipulated time as applicable according to relevant laws in the respective member state from the date of identifying the activity, submit a suspicious transaction report (STR) to the appropriate supervisory authority which is the Financial Intelligence Unit (FIU) to the regulatory authorities like European Securities and Markets Authority (ESMA) as well as the European Banking Authority (EBA).
+In any event, where any suspicion is recognized / identified by PayBitoPro during transaction monitoring of any customer, the account shall be locked, and the transaction shall be suspended, and as soon as practicable, it shall be escalated with relevant account information and transaction details to the MLRO (Money Laundering Reporting Officer)1 for prompt review and investigation without undue delay.
+If warranted, the MLRO shall, within two working days from the date of identifying the activity, submit a suspicious transaction report (STR) to the appropriate supervisory authority which is the Financial Intelligence Unit (FIU).

-It is prohibited by law from disclosing (tipping-off) to any person, any information which might prejudice an investigation.
-For instance if a customer is told that a report or related information is being filed with the regulatory authority (ESMA and EBA), this would prejudice the investigation and lead to a violation of the law.
+It is prohibited by law from disclosing tipping-off to any person, any information which might prejudice an investigation.
+For instance if a customer is told that a report or related information is being filed with the regulatory authority (FIU), this would prejudice the investigation and lead to a violation of the law.

-After submission of the STR to the appropriate regulatory authority (ESMA and EBA), a precept shall be made by them, and after the precept is complied with, the customer will be informed that the regulatory authority has restricted the use of his/her account or that another restriction has been imposed.
+After submission of the STR to the appropriate regulatory authority (FIU), a precept shall be made by them, and after the precept is complied with, the customer will be informed that the regulatory authority has restricted the use of his/her account or that another restriction has been imposed.